 No fires are permitted in the park, but you can use gas cookers if you’re camping.

-Best things to do at Wilsons Prom
+Best Things to Do at Wilsons Prom

 Whether you have one day or a week, there’s plenty of things to do in Wilsons Prom.
 From white sand beaches to coastal walks, there’s something for every type of traveller there.
 Here are my top things to do in Wilsons Prom: